annahanslc/project-recommendation-systems/README.md

   2. For each one of the user's favorite places, the function retrieves similar businesses using the item-to-item cosine similarity matrix.
   3. If the user has not already rated them, then the businesses are added to a list of recommendations.
   4. The recommendations are then sorted by total similarity score and their average rating
-  5. Businesses with an average star rating of 3.5 are removed from the list.
+  5. Businesses with an average star rating of less than 3.5 are removed from the list.
   6. The top n_recs recommendations are taken from the top of the list.

 To handle the cold-start issue, if the user has no prior reviews, no favorite places (under 4 stars), or there are not enough qualifying recommendations using the above method, then the results are supplemented with a fallback list of popular businesses.
 Again, the popular businesses are determined by the number of reviews and their average rating.
 These popular businesses are added to the end of the list of recommendations to ensure that the user always receives the number of suggestions that they asked for.